embedded-office/canopen-stack/docs/_examples/setup-calibration-mode.md

 | 2F09h | 3        | SIGNED32   | Read Write | 1     | Cal.
 Divisor       |
 | 2F00h | 4        | SIGNED32   | Read Write | 0     | Cal.
 Offset        |

-To achieve the permanent calibration after setting the values, the subindizes 1 to max must be storable (e.g. parameters).
+To achieve the permanent calibration after setting the values, the subindizes 2 to 4 must be storable in NVM.

 The Number of Entries is a constant, which is read only for the CAN network and conforms to the standard way of defining subindex 0 of an array.

-The key to get the wanted functionality is the entry at subindex 1, which accepts a write access of a calibration key value.
+The key to get the wanted functionality is the entry at subindex 1.
+This object entry accepts a write access of a calibration key value.
 With the correct key, this operation enables the write access to the other calibration object entries from subindex 2 to 4.
+A wrong key disables the write access.

 ## Implement Object Type

-Lets implement the calibration user type as shown in the [CANopen Usage: User Object](usecase/dictionary#user-objects):
+Lets implement the calibration user type as shown in the [CANopen Usage: User Object](/usecase/dictionary#user-objects):

 ```c
 uint8_t calWriteAllowed = 0u;